Torlyers/Torlyers.github.io/_includes/posts/2019-04-14-ai-write-up-03/en.md

 The assignment is mainly about decision making.
 The post covers decision trees, behavior trees, and decision tree learning.

 For the decision tree, I implemented both tree class and node class.
 I used a map to save world states, which can be used as a context between nodes.
 For the behavior tree, I implemented different kinds of nodes, tree, tick, and blackboard.
 The world state map can also be used in my behavior tree.

-I implemented the ID3 algorithm for learning decision trees.
+I also implemented the ID3 algorithm for learning decision trees.
 The data set for learning is from decision tree instances I made.

 In the game, the AI boid will path following to the player or wander around to eat the player.
 Try to avoid it.